cywang117/dnd/Table-Rules.md

 - Currency is ignored for calculating encumbrance.
 - [Encumbrance](https://5e.tools/variantrules.html#encumbrance_phb) is in effect.
 - [Combat flanking](https://5e.tools/variantrules.html#flanking_dmg) is in effect.
-- [Inspiration](https://5e.tools/variantrules.html#inspiration_phb) expires at the end of each session.
-- One inspiration point is awarded based on player vote at the end of each session, to be useable for the next session.
+- [Inspiration](https://5e.tools/variantrules.html#inspiration_phb) is awarded at session end, to be useable for the next session.
+This inspiration expires at the end of the next session.
 - Death may happen, and your actions have consequences.